stuttgart-things/blog/AWX-1-Getting-Started.md

 This command will download and install all the necessary collections and roles defined in the requirements.yaml file, ensuring that your Ansible environment is ready for the subsequent tasks to install KIND and AWX.

-## Create KIND and AWX
+## Create KIND and deploy AWX

 ### Inventory file

-This inventory file defines the hosts and groups of hosts that Ansible will manage.
+You need an inventory file which defines the hosts and/or groups of hosts that Ansible will manage.

+<details><summary>Example Inventory</summary>

 The [group1] section lists the IP addresses or hostnames of the remote machines, along with the Ansible user and password for authentication (definable after each host entry or in the defaults section).
 Alternatively you can only specify one host.
 The [defaults] section sets global variables, such as disabling host key checking and specifying the Ansible user and password.

-<details><summary>Example Inventory</summary>

 ```yaml
 cat <<EOF > inventory